FlyingRhenquest/RequirementsManager/README.md

    This lets you focus on your logic without having to worry too much about what happens if the object does happen to be committed.
  * to_json will "just work" with most nodes, as it leverages the cereal archiver to generate the JSON.
+You can build an entire graph, call to_json on any of its nodes and the entire graph will be serialized.